Heating, Cooling & Air Treatment

 But how do you find the ‘right heater’ for your unique space?
 With such a wide range of options available, choosing the most cost-effective and efficient heating can be tricky and time-consuming.

-First, measure your room
+1. Measure your room

 Size matters when it comes to heating.
 Many of us underheat our rooms or choose the wrong-sized heater for our living spaces, leading to even bigger energy bills and a cold, unwelcoming environment.

-Then calculate the power your heater will need
+2. Calculate the power your heater will need

 Electric

 Once you have your room’s area in square metres, multiply it by 100.
-This will give you the approximate power of the heater you’ll need to warm the room – 100W per square metre (a bit more if you live in a cold part of Australia, and a bit less if you live in a hot part).
+This will give you the approximate power of the heater you’ll need to warm the room.
+The 100 refers to the 100 Watts (W) per square metre needed to heat the area effectively.
+If you live in a particularly cold part of Australia you may need to slightly increase this wattage, and if you live in a hot part, decrease it.

 Gas

 Once you have your room’s area in square metres, multiply it by 75.
-This will give you the approximate power of the heater you’ll need to warm the room – 75W per square metre (a bit more if you live in a cold part of Australia, and a bit less if you live in a hot part).
+This will give you the approximate power of the heater you’ll need to warm the room – 75W per square metre (again, a bit more if you live in a cold part of Australia, and a bit less if you live in a hot part).

-Then choose the best heater in that power range
+3. Choose the best heater in that power range

 Small to medium rooms (10-25sqm)